isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 Machado’s first restoration piece was the statue of St Francis Xavier (1506–52), a task that took two weeks to complete.
 One of the seven original members of the Society of Jesus (also known as Jesuits), St Francis Xavier is remembered for his missionary work in establishing Christianity in Asia, the Malay Archipelago and Japan.
 Based in Melaka for several months in 1545, St Francis Xavier was informed that he had been appointed provincial of the “Indies and the countries beyond” while he was in Singapore at the end of 1551.[^8]

+<div style="background-color: white;">Restoring the statue of Francis Xavier took two weeks.
+The original statue (top) was dirty, jaundiced, with a flat facial expression, and full of cracks and abrasions.
+After restoration (below), the original porcelain white surplice (or tunic) with clear detailing and patterning can be clearly seen, while the dark-purple stole was restored to its original hue of lustrous, rich gold. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 The 150-centimetre-tall plaster statue of the saint was in poor material condition.
 It was dirty and its surface was marred by cracks, abrasions, holes and other lacunae.
 Missing fingers had been replaced with crudely shaped plaster substitutes.
 Although coats of paint had been applied over the decades, mostly based on the painters’ imagination and preference, these had little regard for the original colour, hue, tone and shade.

 Fine details were also painted over, causing the statue to lose definition.
 It had a mildly jaundiced skin tone and its facial expression was flat and lacked affect.
 A dark-purple stole (a band of cloth used as a liturgical vestment by ordained ministers) only made the statue look gloomy and dirty.
 In short, St Francis Xavier had aged a lot and rather ungracefully.